-Bigger than Switzerland, Tanzania’s monster-sized Selous lies firmly off the beaten path.
+Bigger than Switzerland, Tanzania’s monster-sized Nyerere (previously Selous) lies firmly off the beaten path.
 A raw, mostly undeveloped wilderness that’s a great fly-in destination suited for adventurous safari travellers.
 Why should you visit it?
-Because the Selous is so jam-packed with giraffe that it is affectionately known as ‘Giraffic Park’.
+Because the Nyerere is so jam-packed with giraffe that it is affectionately known as ‘Giraffic Park’.

 6. Okavango Delta, Botswana

 Believe it or not, a giraffe can run at speeds of up to 60kmh (37mph).
 While their normal walking gait – moving both legs on one side of the body at the same time – is distinctly abnormal in the animal world, it’s definitely the gallop that looks the oddest.
 Rocking back and forth on its hind and front legs with its long neck moving like a metronome to counter momentum, a sprinting giraffe in Africa appears to be moving in slow motion.